creare-com/pydem/README.md

  * `drain_pits_max_dist`: Maximum distance in coordnate-space to (non-adjacent) drains for pits.
 Pits that are too far from another pixel with a lower elevation will not drain.
 Default `20`.
  * `drain_pits_max_dist_XY`: Maximum distance in real-space to (non-adjacent) drains for pits.
 Pits that are too far from another pixel with a lower elevation will not drain.
 This filter is applied after `drain_pits_max_dist`; if the X and Y resolution are similar, this filter is generally unnecessary.
 Default `None`.
  * `drain_flats`: *[Deprecated, replaced by `drain_pits`]* Drains flat regions and pits by draining all pixels in the region to an arbitrary pixel in the region and then draining that pixel to the border of the flat region.
 Ignored if `drain_pits` is `True`.
 Default `False`.
  * `apply_uca_limit_edges`: Mark edges as completed if the maximum UCA is reached when resolving drainage across edges.
 Default `False`.
+If True, it may speed up large calculations.
  * `uca_saturaion_limit`: Default `32`.

  *TWI*